abai118/Facebook-django1/README.md

 - As a logged in user, i should be able to see my friends.
 - As a logged in user, i should be able to edit my friend requests.
 - As a logged in user, i should be able to search for friends.
+- As a logged in user, i should be able to Delete my account.

 ### 2. Database Schema Design